Supergiovane/node-red-contrib-knx-ultimate/README.md

 Knx-ultimate is a powerfull device node, all-in-one.
 It acts as input device as well as output device at the same time.<br />
 Based on configuration and msg option, you can achieve all what you need.<br />

+## CHANGELOG
+* See <a href="https://github.com/Supergiovane/node-red-contrib-knx-ultimate/blob/master/CHANGELOG.md">here the changelog</a>

+## WIKI
+* See <a href="https://github.com/Supergiovane/node-red-contrib-knx-ultimate/wiki">here the wiki with samples and documentation</a>

 ### WORKING WITH THE ETS CSV FILE
 Instead of create a knx-ultimate node for each Group Address to control, you can import your ETS csv group addresses file.
 Thanks to that, the knx-ultimate node where you selected **Listen to all Group Addresses**, becomes an universal input/output node, aware of all Datapoints, Group Addresses and Device's name (ex: Living Room Lamp).
 Just send the payload to the knx-ultimate node, and it'll encode it with the right datapoint and send it to the bus.
 Likewise, when the knx-ultimate node receives a telegram from the bus, it outputs a right decoded payload using the datapoint specified in the ETS file.